AlienVault-OTX/ApiV2/README.md

 aoldaily.com
 ```

+# Votes
+Results for entities will include a "votes" field, which will have one of the following values:
+-1	Most users have voted this malicious
+0	An equal number of users have voted this malicious
+1	Most users have voted this not malicious

+You can submit votes via the interface, or a simple API:
+- This will place a vote for "good.com" being non-malicious: https://www.threatcrowd.org/vote.php?vote=1&value=good.com
+- This will place a vote for "bad.com" being malicious: https://www.threatcrowd.org/vote.php?vote=0&value=bad.com

+A feed of malicious domains and IP addresses are available at http://threatcrowd.blogspot.co.uk/2016/02/crowdsourced-feeds-from-threatcrowd.html

 # About
 The previous version of the API (http://threatcrowd.blogspot.co.uk/p/api.html) is deprecated but the endpoint is still active.
 Maltego transforms (http://threatcrowd.blogspot.co.uk/p/threatcrowd-maltego-transform.html) are also available.